-The little guy and I are seriously in love with the new invitation to create activities that are part of our Mother Goose Time preschool curriculum this year.
+The little guy and I are seriously in love with the new invitation to create activities that are part of our preschool curriculum this year.
 I’m all about the process of creating.
 And he seems to be too.

 We have an insane amount of art supplies around here and he even has lots of his own stuff.
 Everything from crayons and colored pencils to watercolors and oil pastels.
 Yep, making stuff is just what we do and that’s why I’m loving the changes to this year’s curriculum.

 Our topic for today was brothers and sisters, which meant creating some owl-inspired art.

 One thing I’ve definitely noticed is that the little guy does so much better with open-ended activities.
 After all, he’s two.
 At this age, he doesn’t care if something looks like the picture.
 Heck, he doesn’t even care if there is a picture to look at.

 For toddlers, it’s all about the process.
 The little guy enjoys getting messy and exploring different materials.
 He loves every minute of cutting and coloring.

 And of course our studio is just that – a studio.
 When I clean up, I find all kinds of projects.
 Some are of course mine and others are his.